13 Places to Stargaze in New Jersey 2025

 12. The Wawayanda State Park

 The Rockland Astronomy Club has acquired permission to organize stargazing in the Wawayanda Observing site for members only.
-It’s inside the park and is near Rockland and New Jersey.
-The site is open till 9 p.m. and is under constant police patrol throughout the night.
+The site is inside the park and near Rockland and New Jersey.
+It is open until 9 p.m. and under constant police patrol throughout the night.

-The park has multiple trails for biking, hiking, and snow trek routes.
-There are lush green fields and beaches around Lake Wawayanda, which are best for casual stargazing.
+The park has multiple trails for biking, hiking, and snow trekking.
+Lush green fields and beaches around Lake Wawayanda are best for casual stargazing.
 There are many campgrounds, and members’ rent varies from $20 to $70 per person.

 The Wawayanda State Park stargazing